How TO & How NOT to Smoke CBD Flower

 What People Who Smoke CBD Flower Have Been Doing Wrong for Years

-The passing of the Farm Bill, which allows the cultivation and production of the hemp plant, has created more hype around CBD as a natural therapeutic treatment than ever before.
-And with the debate over the legality of having and smoking CBD bud in its whole-plant, full-spectrum form currently heating up, increased attention has turned to the various ways to smoke CBD and the benefits and risks of each.
+The passing of the Farm Bill, which allows the cultivation and production of the hemp plant, has created more hype around CBD as a natural treatment than ever before.
+And with the debate over the legality of having and smoking CBD bud in its whole-plant, full-spectrum form currently heating up, increased attention has turned to the various ways to smoke CBD hemp flowers and the benefits and risks of each.

 So what does the medical community have to say about how TO and how NOT to smoke CBD?